itsagorski1/RC/README.md

 ```
 make sure you have Python installed before trying to run it.
 *****NOTE*****
-This project is not completed and will not work the only way to make this work is by running `graph
+This project is not completed and will not work the only way to make this work is by running `graphics.py.
-ics.py.